KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 The way remove rows is similar to adding rows.
 Let's create another method that we'll call in QML.
 This time, we will use an additional parameter, and that is an integer that is the row number.
-The type name is used to delete the key from the QMap, while the row number will be used to delete the row on the front end.
+The species name is used to delete the key from the QMap, while the row number will be used to delete the row on the front end.

 ```cpp
 class Model : public QAbstractListModel {